What Muscles Does a Rowing Machine Work? Before & After Pics & Benefits

 Shoulder & Arm Muscles (Rear Deltoids, Biceps)

 The shoulders (rear deltoids) are pivotal when the legs are driving the body rearwards along the rail and they contract during this movement.
-When the hands reach the knees, the biceps which are among the hardest muscle to grow are contracted to pull the handle bar towards the sternum.
+As the hands reach the knees, the biceps—often considered among the hardest muscles to grow—contract to pull the handlebar towards the sternum.

 Biceps muscle with label pointing towards the muscles of the biceps.